taehoonsong/blog-examples/README.md

+# requests-vs-httpx
-This repository contains example code for my [blog posts](https://taehoonsong.com/posts/index.html).
-Each post is its own branch.
+This branch contains examples for my blog post about synchronous and asynchronous web requests.
+See the post [here](https://taehoonsong.com/posts/2025-12-24-python-httpx.html).